 The Human Security Act of 2007 (RA 9372) which created and designated the Secretary as ex-officio member thereof.
 Relative to this and under EO 292, the Secretary is also an ex-officio member of the National Security Council (NSC), which advises the President with respect to the integration of domestic, foreign, military, political, economic, social, and educational policies relating to national security

 The Rape Victim Assistance and Protection Act of 1998 (RA 8505), which mandated the DOJ to participate in inter-agency efforts to establish Rape Crisis Centers in every city or province for the purpose of rendering assistance to rape victims.

 The Special Protection of Children Against Abuse, Exploitation, and Discrimination Act (RA 7610).
-Pursuant to the said law, Executive Order 275 (1995) designated the Secretary as the Chairman of the Special Committee for the Protection of Children.
+Pursuant to the said law, Executive Order 53 (2011) amended EO No. 275, which designated the Secretary as the Chairperson of the Committee for the Special Protection of Children

 Other tasks falling within the multifarious duties of the executive branch to administer the laws devolve upon the Department through the Secretary, to wit: